+ame and Address of Member

+Today's Date

+ear:

-PERSONAL AND CONFIDENTIAL Name and Address of Member Today's Date Dear : My earlier letter to you dated (date of initial letter), notified you of IMA's concern as to whether you were in compliance with the IMA Statement of Ethical Professional Practice (IMA Bylaws, Article III), and advised you that we were initiating an ethics inquiry.
-Based on all of the facts that have since been made available to us, IMA has concluded that there is no basis for further action and is closing the inquiry.
-Thank you for your cooperation in this matter.
-We look forward to your continued membership in IMA.
+y earlier letter to you dated (date of initial letter), notified you of IMA's concern as to whether you were in impliance with the IMA Statement of Ethical Professional Practice (IMA Bylaws, Article III), and advised on that we were initiating an ethics inquiry.

+ased on all of the facts that have since been made available to us, IMA has concluded that there is no basis for orther action and is closing the inquiry.

+nank you for your cooperation in this matter.

+e look forward to your continued membership in IMA.

+ncerely,

+resident